KurvyHerv/Assignment2/readme.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- All the texts we made were original

 ### Media